DefensiveOrigins/DO-LAB/README.md

 NOTE: Deployment times vary, but expect the full deployment in the Azure cloud to complete within one hour.

+## Location
+While the deployment within Azure should be region agnostic, some deployed resources may not be avilable in all regions.
+The following locations have specificaly been tested:
+* US EAST (any)
+* US WEST (any)

 # Components
 * Windows Server /w Active Directory.
   * Domain: doazlab.com